chryswoods/siremol.org/intermediate_python/1_lists_and_dictionaries.md

 Copy this script into a text file called `encode.py`, e.g. by copying and pasting with nano.

 Use what you have learned about lists and dictionaries to loop through each letter in the message, look-up the corresponding Morse code for that letter, and join the result together to create a string that contains the Morse code that will be transmitted to save the ship.
-Note that the dictionary contains only lowercase letters, so you will need to use "TAB" and help() to find a function to convert uppercase letters to lowercase.
+Note that the dictionary contains only lowercase letters, so you will need to use `TAB` and `help` to find a function to convert uppercase letters to lowercase.

-If you are really stuck, then there is an example completed script available to read [here](1a/encode.md).
+If you are really stuck, then there is an example completed script available to read [here](1a_encode.md).

 ### Exercise 1b